UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “You’re not going in the road,” Drake said while lightly laughing.

-By 12:15 p.m., when all participants were out of the road — either by choice or because they were forced to move by police — traffic had backed up for over 0.6 miles, at least, on Main Street — past Meetinghouse Park to Front Street near the intersection of routes 2 and 4, Drake estimated.
+Traffic had backed up on Main Street for over 0.6 miles by 12:15 p.m. when all participants were out of the road — either by choice or because they were forced to move by police.
+The traffic spanned from Front Street (near the intersection of routes 2 and 4) to at least the end of Meeting House Park, Drake estimated.

-It was unclear exactly how far the traffic backup was toward the intersection, but Drake reckoned that it ended near Front Street because there was the option for drivers to turn onto that road and exit the backup.
+It was unclear exactly how far the traffic backed up toward the intersection.
+However, Drake reckoned that it ended near Front Street because there was the option for drivers to turn onto that road and exit the backup.

 Holcomb was then approached by Farmington Chief of Police Kenneth Charles, who expressed surprise that Holcomb had blocked the road.